 A clever and versatile French midfielder whose career was a tour of passionate clubs, from Marseille's fervor to the intensity of the Premier League.

-Morgan Amalfitano carved out a respectable and well-traveled career as a technical, intelligent midfielder, often operating on the right flank.
-Hailing from Nice, he spent his formative years at Bordeaux before finding his footing at Lorient, where his consistent performances caught the eye of Marseille.
-At the famed Stade Vélodrome, he became a fan favorite, known for his work rate and crucial goals in European competition.
-His success in France earned him a move to the English Premier League, first with West Ham United and later on loan to West Bromwich Albion, where he scored a memorable solo goal against Manchester United.
-Amalfitano's style was defined more by guile and tactical understanding than pure athleticism, allowing him to adapt to different leagues and roles.
-After a stint in China, he retired, leaving behind a career that exemplified the journey of a modern, adaptable European professional.
+Morgan Amalfitano scored a memorable solo goal against Manchester United while on loan at West Bromwich Albion.
+Hailing from Nice, the technical, intelligent midfielder spent his formative years at Bordeaux before finding his footing at Lorient.
+His consistent performances caught the eye of Marseille.
+At the Stade Vélodrome, he became a fan favorite for his work rate and crucial goals in European competition.
+His success in France earned him a move to the English Premier League, first with West Ham United.
+His style was defined more by guile and tactical understanding than pure athleticism.
+After a stint in China, he retired.

 1981–1996